chchch1999/corpus_demo/README.md

-# demo my works
+# Demo my works
 There are two HTML files in this repository.

-diphthong reduction
+1. diphthong reduction /n
-corpus preview
+2. corpus preview